Cooperation with the African Union

 Education and training

-Since 2015 and in response to an AU request, NATO delivers dedicated training to African Union officers though Mobile Education and Training Teams that deliver tailored courses in Africa.
-NATO has progressively increased the number of courses delivered and, in 2018, is providing three courses – two in exercise planning and one in logistics/supply chain management.
-The objective is to reach a wider audience of AU staff, including the Regional Economic Communities, through the delivery of tailored training modules on themes identified by the AU.
+Since 2015 and in response to an AU request, NATO delivers dedicated training to African Union officers though Mobile Education and Training Teams (METT) that deliver tailored courses in Africa.
+NATO has progressively increased the number of courses delivered and, is providing three or more METT courses annually.
+The METT format allows for reach to a wider audience; participants are drawn from among AU staff, but also the Regional Economic Communities, which form the backbone of the development of Africa’s continental force, the African Stand-by Force.
 On average, 30 AU students participate in each training session.

 Support for the development of the African Standby Force

 NATO has been providing expert and training support to the African Standby Force (ASF) at the AU’s request.
-The ASF is intended to be deployed in Africa in times of crisis and it is part of the AU’s efforts to develop long-term peacekeeping capabilities.
-The ASF represents the AU’s vision for a continental, on-call security apparatus, and shares similarities with the NATO Response Force.
+The ASF is intended to be deployed in Africa in times of crisis and is part of the AU’s efforts to develop long-term peacekeeping capabilities; it represents the AU’s vision for a continental, on-call security apparatus, and shares similarities with the NATO Response Force.

 NATO liaison office